 Miura explains the three fundamental laws of dialectics with abundant concrete examples.

 The First Law: The Interpenetration of Opposites.
 Everything in the world exists in relation to other things; no completely isolated entity is possible.
 Yet at the same time, each thing possesses a relative independence from others.
 “Connected and simultaneously not connected” — this seemingly contradictory expression is the starting point of dialectical relations.
-Miura illustrates this law through vivid examples: a policeman and a thief walking hand in hand, the infinite reflections of facing mirrors, the meshing of gears.
+Miura illustrates this law through vivid examples: a policeman and a thief walking hand in hand, the meshing of gears.

 The relationship between cause and effect is also reconceived dialectically.
 Metaphysics thinks in terms of a one-way arrow: cause → effect.
 But in dialectics, the effect becomes a cause in turn, and the child becomes a parent in turn — a cyclical, developmental relationship of mutual transition.